abhiram-karanth-core/turbo-query/README.md

 Turbo Query is a high-performance distributed search system that combines BM25 keyword retrieval with semantic vector search using MiniLM embeddings.
 The project demonstrates production-style search infrastructure concepts including sharding, fan-out querying, mmap vector storage, and hybrid ranking.

-> **Note:** This checkpoint covers per-shard querying only.
-Parallel coordinator fan-out is not yet implemented.

 ---

 ## Features